dangrasso/data-takeout-game/README.md

 ### Debug mode

-This feature shows several visual aids, used during the developent, and makes logs quite verbose.
+This feature makes logs quite verbose and shows several visual aids useful during the development.

-Example of these visual aids are:
+Examples of these visual aids are:
  - characters id, bounding box, line to their current movement target
  - maze distance from player on every cell
- - next "decision points" from player, like forks or curves
+ - next decision points from player

 ![debug-mode](img/_docs/debug-mode.png)

 ## Known Limitations

-This game is mostly mobile friendly, but some features rely on keyboard input (like restarting & debug mode).
+This game is somewhat mobile friendly, but some features rely on keyboard input (like restarting & debug mode) and the touch controls are a bit clunky.

+There is no audio yet.
+Would be cool to add some sound effects or a soundrack.

 It is also probably not working on some browsers: I targeted mainly Chrome and Firefox.